Plovercrest Stephanoxis lalandi

 November 2008

-The Plovercrest is distributed in south-east Brazil from Espírito Santo to Rio Grande do Sul and in adjacent areas of eastern Paraguay and north-eastern Argentina.
+The Green-crowned Plovercrest is distributed in south-east Brazil from Espírito Santo to north-east São Paulo.

 It is found in the understorey of the Atlantic Rain Forest and in scrub land.
 It is often associated with streams.

 These photos are of males showing the long elegant crest which is lacking in the female.
-In the north of its range, the nominate sub-species shows an iridescent green forehead while further south the sub-species S. l. loddigesii shows an iridescent blue forehead and has a less extensive violet-blue belly.
+The HBW and Birdlife International Checklist separate this species from Violet-crowned Plovercrest S. loddigesii, found further south, on the basis that the latter shows an iridescent blue forehead and has a less extensive violet-blue belly.

 Male Plovercrest, Teresópolis, Rio de Janeiro, Brazil, November 2008 - click for larger image The generic name comes from the Greek Stephanos, a crown and oxus, sharp.
 The specific name lalandi comes from Pierre Antoine Delalande, a French collector who worked in the Rio de Janeiro area in 1816 while the subspecific name loddigesii comes from George Loddiges, a British taxidermist who specialised in hummingbirds.

-Male Plovercrest, Itatiaia, Minas Gerais, Brazil, November 2008 - click for larger image There are recordings on xeno-canto, a distribution map from NatureServe and additional information available via Avibase.
+Male Plovercrest, Itatiaia, Minas Gerais, Brazil, November 2008 - click for larger image There are recordings on xeno-canto, a distribution map showing both species from NatureServe and additional information available via Avibase.
 There is a page on Wikiaves in Portuguese.

 Previous Page Back to Index Next Page